 Before these aprons, nothing existed to fulfil the requirements of a superior choice of apron.

 Our aim has always been to produce something that has style and practicality, delivered with the finest materials.
 They are unique in their features and are built to last.

 The durability and design of our aprons makes them an outstanding item.

 It is for these reasons that we offer Free Repairs for Life on our aprons.

 The fine quality leather straps are essential components in our aprons.

 The leather is chosen for its strength, but it also feels comfortable to wear, it feels good sitting on the neck, it is soft enough to easily be adjustable and the colour sits well with the fabrics.
 It has a beautiful smooth finish with a wonderful depth of colour.
 It fulfils all its demands.

 The choice of fabric is crucial in making an apron that protects the wearer but is also extremely comfortable to wear.

 We have carefully selected a canvas with a robust cotton texture and a strong weave.
 Known as a half panama, it has 2 weft threads in parallel, this gives the material a linen look.
-It makes it light weight but heavy duty, exactly right for our purposes.
-We import it on the roll and transform it into heirloom piece aprons in our Shropshire workshop.
+It makes it light weight but heavy duty, exactly right for our needs - we then transform it into heirloom piece aprons in our Shropshire workshop.

 After it arrives in our workshop the canvas fabric is cut from the roll into panels.
 The panels need individually edging to ensure they cope with the rigorous washing process - this pre-shrinks the canvas, desizes it and gives it a unique rich, worn-in feel and appearance.
 The panels are then pressed ready to be made up into aprons.